About us

 Our Committee

-Our AGM was held on Thursday, 10th February, 2022 in Lackagh Museum.
-The following are the elected officers for 2022:
+Our AGM was held on Wednesday, 7th August, 2024 in Lackagh Parish Centre.
+The following are the currently elected officers:

 Chairperson: Gerry McDonagh